dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## 4. Fundamentals

 The initial step started with gathering the basic operational idea of ingress controller and default/wildcard certificates in kubernetes.
 Following which, some research was also conducted to analyse the procedures to generate the same and understanding their basic differences in applicability.
-In addition to this, some demonstrations are also conducted which can be found here under <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Demo"><code>Codes</code></a>.
+A more detailed draft of the approaches made can be found here: <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Chapters/Fundamentals"><code>Visit Fundamentals</code></a>.